KenKundert/quantiphy/doc/user.rst

     2.529 kg

 In this case the value is given in kilograms, and is converted to the base units of grams by multiplying the given value by 1000.
-This can also be expressed as
+You always want to convert to base units (units with no scale factor) when creating a :class:`Quantity`.
+This can also be expressed as follows:
-follows:

 .. code-block:: python